kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 the runtime information the controller needs during execution.
 It may contain multiple actions, each acting on a different Kubernetes object.
 The ActionSet we're about to create in this tutorial specifies the ``time-logger`` Deployment we created earlier and selects the ``backup`` action inside our Blueprint.

-Add some data in the time logger app
+Add some data in the time logger app.

 .. code-block:: bash

    kubectl exec -it time-logger-6d89687cbb-bmdj8 -n default -it sh sh-5.1# cd /var/log/ sh-5.1# ls
    time.log
    sh-5.1# echo "hello world" >> test.log
    sh-5.1# cat test.log
    hello world

 ActionSet
 ---------

 .. code-block:: bash

   # Create action set using the blueprint created in above step
   $ kanctl create actionset --action backup --namespace kanister --blueprint time-log-bp --deployment default/time-logger --repository-server kanister/kopia-repo-server actionset actionset backup-rlcnp created

-``--repository-server`` flag is used to provide the reference to the repository server CR that we created in step :ref:`Creating Repository Server custom resource`.
-Since the details related to kopia repository server and the secrets are present in the CR, the blueprint will be able to read these details using template parameters and will perform backup using kopia repository server
+``--repository-server`` flag is used to provide the reference to the repository server CR that we created in step :ref:`Creating Repository Server custom resource <creating_repo_server_CR>`.
+Since the details related to kopia repository server and the secrets are present in the CR, the blueprint will be able to read these details using template parameters and will perform backup using kopia repository server.

 .. code-block:: bash